 Sphynx cats love company and attention.
 Many people say you should buy a pair (huge expense here, obviously!) to keep each other company when you’re out.

-If you have one cat and are out for a long period of time each day, buy your Sphynx plenty of toys to entertain it.
-A scratching tree/condo provides excellent entertainment and exercise, especially one like this with a cozy den included.
+If you are out for a long period of time each day, buy your Sphynx plenty of toys to entertain it.
+A scratching tree/condo provides an excellent entertainment center and plenty of opportunity for exercise.